-Guidance Notes Illustrative Note disclosure for fair value less cost of disposal (cont'd) Electronic products manufacturing and distribution (cont'd) SFRS(I) 1-36.134(e)(ii) to (iii) The terminal growth rate was determined based on management's The cash flow projections included specific estimates for five years and a terminal growth rate thereafter.
+Guidance Notes Illustrative Note disclosure for fair value less cost of disposal (cont'd) Electronic products manufacturing and distribution (cont'd) SFRS(I) 1-36.134(e)(ii) to (iii) The terminal growth rate was determined based on management's es The cash flow projections included specific estimates for five years and a terminal growth rate thereafter.
 The terminal growth rate was determined based on management's estimate of the long-term compound annual EBITDA growth rate, consistent with the assumption that a market participant would make.
-SFRS(I) 1-36.134(e)(ii) Budgeted EBITDA was estimated taking into account past experience, adjusted as follows.
-Revenue growth was projected taking into account the management's best estimates of sales volume and price growth for the next five years taking into account the Group's historical performance and current economic conditions.
+SFRS(I) 1-36.134(e)(ü) Budgeted EBITDA was estimated taking into account past experience, adjusted as follows. volume and price growth for the next five years taking in Revenue growth was projected taking into account the management's best estimates of sales volume and price growth for the next five years taking into account the Group's historical performance and current economic conditions.
 It was assumed that sales price would increase in line with forecasted inflation over the next five years.
-Various scenarios have been developed and the EBITDA resulting from each scenario have been factored into management's final estimates on a probability-weighted basis, based on probabilities assigned to each scenario. • The budgeted EBITDA takes into account the estimated costs of a restructuring that is anticipated in 2019.
-SFRS(I) 1-36.134(f) The estimated recoverable amount of the CGU exceeded its carry (2017: S\$ XXX).
-Management has identified that a reasonably pos could cause the carrying amount to exceed the recoverable am- amount by which these two assumptions would need to cha recoverable amount to be equal to the carrying amount. sible change in two ount.
-The followin o key assumptions g table shows the Change re equired for ount to equal ble amount In percent 2018 2017 SFRS(I) 1-36.134(f)(iii) Discount rate хх xx SFRS(I) 1-36.134(f)(iii) Budgeted EBITDA growth rate (xx) (xx) Notes: Provided specified criteria are met, if the most recent det period of the recoverable amount of a CGU (group of un that unit (group of units) in the current period, the statements by paragraphs 134 and 135 relate to the carri its) is used in the in disclosures require mpairment test for d in the financial
+Various scenarios have been developed and the EBITDA resulting from each scenario ha factored into management's final estimates on a probability-weighted basis, based on prob assigned to each scenario. • The budgeted EBITDA takes into account the estimated costs of in 2019. f a restructuring that is anticipated SFRS(I) 1-36.134(f) The estimated recoverable amount of the CGU exceeded its carrying (2018: S\$ XXX).
+Management has identified that a reasonably possil could cause the carrying amount to exceed the recoverable amou amount by which these two assumptions would need to chan recoverable amount to be equal to the carrying amount. ole change in tw Int.
+The followin o key assumptions g table shows the Change r equired for carrying am ount to equal recoveral ple amount In percent 2019 2018 SFRS(I) 1-36.134(f)(iii) Discount rate хх xx SFRS(I) 1-36.134(f)(iii) Budgeted EBITDA growth rate (хх) (xx) Notes: Provided specified criteria are met, if the most recent detail period of the recoverable amount of a CGU (group of units 1 5 that unit (group of units) in the current period, the dis statements by paragraphs 134 and 135 relate to the carried •